JoeSz/ExopiteInViewPort/README.md

          */

         if (inViewport) {

+            if (biggerThenViewport) {
+                console.log('The element is covering the viewport');
+            } else {
-            console.log('The full element is inside the viewport');
+                // The element is larger than the viewport and covers it console.log('The whole element is inside the viewport');
+            }

         } else {
             console.log('The full or part of element is outside the viewport');
         }